-In the state of Idaho, all children six (6) years of age or younger must be properly secured in a child safety restraint that is federally approved.
+In the state of Idaho, all children who are 8 years old and at least 4’9" must be secured in a federally approved and proper rear-facing car seat, forward-facing car seat, or booster seat depending on their age.
 Buy a car seat that can be installed and used correctly every time, and make sure the car seat is the right fit for your vehicle.

 Here are the three primary types of car seats for different stages of a child’s life.